xray-forge/stalker-xrf-tools/README.md

 Set of [utility tools](https://xray-forge.github.io/stalker-xrf-book/tools/tools.html) to assist with xray engine mods development and debugging. <br/>
-Includes UI application for usability and manual usage and CLI variant for scripts / CI.
+Includes UI application (windows) for usability and manual usage and CLI (windows, linux) variant for scripts / CI.

 ## Application